 Send Coworkers' Cards to Their Homes

-Handing out cards in the office may be easier, but you really should mail these to coworkers' homes if you have their addresses.
+Handing out cards in the office may be easier, but you really should mail these to coworkers' homes if you know them well enough to have their addresses.
 This adds a personal touch while also eliminating the possibility that someone may take offense at being left out because you don’t have a card for him or her.

 Edited by Debby Mayne